ife-oluwa/ML_Pipeline/README.md

 Also, the project demonstrates integrating an experiment tracker, model registry, a feature store (Hopsworks), Docker, Airflow and Github Actions.
 Below is the proposed pipeline architecture:
 ![](./Pipeline%20architecture.png)

+### The Data

+---

+I used an open API that provides hourly energy consumption values for all the energy consumer types in Denmark.
+They provide an intuitive interface which allows you to easily query and visualize the data [here](https://www.energidataservice.dk/tso-electricity/ConsumptionDE35Hour).